connorpmullins/connorpmullins.github.io/_posts/2024-11-16-collaborative-storytelling.markdown

 tags: storytelling ai collaboration
 ---

-*Disclaimer - I reserve the right to not be profound.
+*Disclaimer - I reserve the right to change my mind every time I encounter a new idea.
 I'm getting this out of my head for my own sake and will improve these posts as I have the time.
 Engage at your own risk.*
+Original Post Date: Nov.
+16, 2024
+Last Updated:

 ## The Future of Storytelling: Collaborative Worldbuilding with AI